PedroLopes/openEMSstim/README.md

-# What is openEMS?
+# What is openEMSstim?
 An open source hardware module to control off-the-shelf EMS/TENS devices
-This is the openEMS, a **hardware board** based on an Arduino Nano that modulates the amplitude of Electrical Muscle Stimulation (EMS) signals.
+This is the openEMSstim, a **hardware board** based on an Arduino Nano that modulates the amplitude of Electrical Muscle Stimulation (EMS) signals.
 Here you also find the **software** that communicates with the board and controls it.
 This board is controllable via *Bluetooth* and compatible with any *BLE* device you have (such as your smartphone).
 It also is controllable via *Serial* (USB) by plugging in a USB cable from your computer to the *Arduino Nano* on the board.

-The openEMS is a mod from <>.
+The openEMSstim is a mod from <>.
 See the License which acknoledges all the work from the original makers.

 # How to connect this board
 ![How to connect your board](/Tutorial/connecting_to_the_board.png)